 A constructor can be marked payable, in which case value can be passed with the constructor.

-Note: If value is sent to a non-payable function on Polkadot, the call will be reverted.
+Note: If value is sent to a non-payable function on Parity Substrate, the call will be reverted.
+However there is no refund performed, so value will remain with the callee.